gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 | Graphormer | 47.1M | 0.0582 | 0.1234 |

 Notably, As pointed out in the [VNode](#vnode) section, Graphormer does not encounter over-smoothing issues, with both training and validation errors continuing to decrease as model depth and width increased.
 Additionally, Graph Transformer (GT) showed no performance gain despite a significant increase in parameters from GT to GT-Wide, highlighting Graphormer's scaling capabilities.
 We also observe a strong overfitting (>0.045 difference between train and validate MAE) for Transformer based models.
-Graphormer's higher overfitting can be attributed to its special structure, as it can extract more information from the training data.
+This can be attributed to its special structure, as it can extract more information from the training data.

+{% details Graph Trasformer (GT) %}

+The Graph Transformer is an architecture which works on heterogeneous graphs.
+It uses a transformer to create several graphs at runtime by combining several meta-paths and the using a traditional GNN to aggregate information.
+As a transformer is not involved in the information relay stage, it's expressivity is mid-way between a traditional GNN and a Graphormer.

+{% enddetails %}

 Further experiments for graph-level prediction tasks were performed on datasets from popular leaderboards like [OGBG](https://ogb.stanford.edu/docs/graphprop/#ogbg-mol) (MolPCBA, MolHIV) and [benchmarking-GNNs](https://paperswithcode.com/paper/benchmarking-graph-neural-networks) (ZINC), which also showed Graphormer consistently outperforming top-performing GNNs.